psas/psas.github.com/index.markdown

 We're working on a new rocket to launch spring 2017.
 See [our coutdown page](https://psas.github.io/countdown/)

-### Projected Launch Date: Summer 2016
+### Projected Launch Date: Spring/Summer 2017

 ## Sponsors

 We can't do this alone.
 Over the years we've been able to work with great companies, many here in Portland.
+Note that all donations to PSAS are tax deductible via the Portland State Foundation's 501c3 status.

 **3D Printing Sevices Generously Donated By i3D Manufacturing**